 581-027-0030 Technical Assistance Grant Program Procedures

 (1) The Department shall open the application period for the Technical Assistance Grant Program on January 15 of each year and close the application period on February 15 of the same year.
-If either of those dates falls on a weekend or holiday, the previous Friday will be the effective date of the opening or closing respectively.
+If either of those dates falls on a weekend or holiday, the preceding Friday will be the effective date of the opening or closing respectively.

 (2) The Department shall establish a separate application for each type of assessment available.